cyberark/aim-puppet/README.md

 ## Module description

 The aim::provider module installs, configures, and manages the CyberArk AIM Credential Provider.
-This includes the package, and service.
+This includes the binary package, configuration file, service and provider user environment in CyberArk.

 ## Setup